 Pros and cons

 Junior ISAs do not suit everybody.
-Some people want access to their savings before the child reaches 18 – and they want control over how the money is spent.
+Some people want more control over how their children’s money is spent.
 The tax advantages of Junior ISAs are also irrelevant to some savers.

 Find the best deal

 You can compare rates on Junior ISAs here at MoneySuperMarket, to help you find the best product for your needs.